lizarias85/Project_3_Team_4/README.md

 ## Overview

 World Health Organization (WHO) Director has determined that the upsurge of mpox in the Democratic Republic of the Congo (DRC) and a growing number of countries in Africa constitutes a public health emergency of international concern.
-Our Team embarked upon the goal of using image classication to identify early on the MPox virus.
+Our Team embarked upon the goal of using image classification to identify early on the MPox virus.

 ## Table of Contents